 Jonathan invested about $1,200 into the LifterLMS Infinity Bundle and everything he needed for his site, and down the line when he sold it he was doing around $13,000 per month in revenue, and it sold for $480,000.
 He is also getting paid to do consulting for the company for the next three and a half years.

-Also head to LifterLMS.com to find out more about how you can use LifterLMS to build your own online courses and membership sites.
+Head to LifterLMS.com to find out more about how you can use LifterLMS to build your own online courses and membership sites.
+If you like this episode of LMScast, you can browse more episodes here.
 Subscribe to our newsletter for updates, developments, and future episodes of LMScast.
 Thank you for joining us!

 Chris Badgett: Hello, and welcome back to another episode of LMScast.
 My name is Chris Badgett, and I’m joined by a special guest, Jonathan Farley.
 How are you doing Jonathan?